WeiHanLer/Data-Science-Specialization-Getting-and-Cleaning-Data/README.md

 # Getting and Cleaning Data

-Getting and Cleaning Data Project
-The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
+The **purpose** of this project is to demonstrate the ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 This repository contains the R script and documentation for the Coursera Data Science Track course Getting & Cleaning Data.

 A full description is available at the site where the data was obtained:
 (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)